multiscale/muscle3/docs/source/checkpointing.rst

 Checkpointing in MPI-enabled components
 ```````````````````````````````````````

-Checkpionting in MPI-enabled components works in the same way as for non-MPI components.
+Checkpointing in MPI-enabled components works in the same way as for non-MPI components.
 The main difference is that some API methods must be called by all processes, while
 others can only be called from the root process.